Vibhor1603/Meme-generator/README.md

+This is a React project made by me to practice my concepts of State, props and useEffect hooks.
+Do not focus on the Styling / CSS as that is not the main objective of this project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.